 The Script delight festival crowd

-Around 12,000 have turned out to see Irish rockers The Script in Northern Ireland.
+Irish rockers The Script have attracted a 12,000 strong crowd in Northern Ireland.

 Bassist Ben Sergeant celebrated his birthday by downing a bottle of beer in one as singer Danny O'Donoghue led the crowd in a rendition of happy birthday.